chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/vaoDashboard.md

 ## Onchain Activity

 The onchain activity section provides a transparent view of all onchain events associated with the fund’s tokenized representation.
+These may correspond to key events such as issuance, purchases, or deposits into DeFi protocols.
 Each entry includes details such as:

 - Type – The kind of activity, such as Offchain Redeem (redeeming tokenized assets against underlying holdings) or Approval (granting smart contract permissions).
 - Blockchain – The network where the transaction occurred (e.g.: Ethereum, Plume Mainnet).